What is pneumococcal disease?

 If an adult is vaccinated with one dose of PCV20 or PCV21, their pneumococcal vaccination is complete.

-CDC Recommended Vaccination Schedules
+Recommended Vaccination Schedules

-To ensure that your entire family is up to date on their vaccines, check out the following CDC recommended immunization schedules and talk to your healthcare provider.
+To ensure that your family is up to date on their vaccines, view or download the childhood and adult immunization schedules and talk to your healthcare provider.

 Since there are more than 90 known strains of S. pneumoniae bacteria that cause pneumococcal disease, a previous pneumococcal infection will not protect you from getting the disease again.
 Therefore, pneumococcal vaccines are still recommended for people who have had pneumococcal disease in the past.